 - If you prefer to use longer lines (40 m)

-- Tune the kite to resist luffing and nose diving
+- To resist luffing and nose-diving

 - In gusty wind